epi/flod/README.md

 - [RaftLib](http://www.raftlib.io/) – Jonathan Beard's C++ library for Stream Parallel Processing.

 ## Release history

+- v0.1.0 (2016-05-xx)
+  - Input range interface to read from pipeline by element, by line or by chunk.
+  - Output range interface to write to pipeline.
+  - Support for passing metadata down the pipeline.
+  - Stages are now allowed to implement multiple methods (sources, sinks) or method pairs (filters).
+The actual method is chosen based on the methods supported by other stages.

 - v0.0.2 (2016-03-15)
   - Can use built-in arrays and input ranges as pipeline sources.